Skip to main content

 • “The soundtrack is beautifully mood-setting, as you would expect from a Ravenhearst game.”

-• “The game should have a little bit of soundtrack, like it did in the second part (Returning to Ravenhearst), which had such a great one that I used to listen to it while studying and even writing!”
+• “The game should have a more memorable soundtrack, like in the second part (Returning to Ravenhearst), which had such a great score that I used to listen to it while studying and writing.”

 • optimization